Have you been bitten by a dog?

 3

-Why Hire Earl & Edwards
+Why Hire Earl and Edwards PLLC

 Where Hard Work, Experience, Compassion, and Knowledge Meet to Serve You.